Brunch & Batter

 Is chili crisp very spicy?

-This will vary depending on the brand, however it is not as spicy as it's name appears.
-You can adjust the amount in any recipe to lessen heat if desired.
+This will vary depending on the brand; however, it is not as spicy as its name suggests.
+You can adjust the amount in any recipe to lessen the heat if desired.

 Are chili oil and chili crisp the same?